Merchant FAQ's

 How long does it take for a consumer to be notified of a win?

-The more they bid the faster they will win, we allocate the highest bidders first then every day after we allocate winners who have offered gradually lower amounts until the stock is all gone.
-We recommend 5 day promotions so that the customers don’t have too long to wait, this is set up during onboarding on a per merchant basis.
+The more they bid the faster they will win; we allocate the highest bidders first then every day after we allocate winners who have offered gradually lower amounts until the stock is all gone.
+We recommend 5-day promotions so that the customers don’t have too long to wait, this is set up during onboarding on a per store basis.

 Are customers buying from Scout or the merchant?